Optiwing logo

 How To Do SEO Keyword Research In 5 Minutes

-Thats that simple step-by-step guide to doing keyword research.
+That's the simple step-by-step guide to doing keyword research.

 To recap, here are the steps again: